Relaxing Concurrent Data-structure Semantics for Increasing Performance: A Multi-structure 2D Design Framework: Abstract

 There has been a significant amount of work in the literature proposing semantic relaxation of concurrent data structures for improving scalability and performance.
 By relaxing the semantics of a data structure, a bigger design space, that allows weaker synchronization and more useful parallelism, is unveiled.
 Investigating new data structure designs, capable of trading semantics for achieving better performance in a monotonic way, is a major challenge in the area.
 We algorithmically address this challenge in this paper.

-We present an efficient, lock-free, concurrent data structure design framework for {\it out-of-order} semantic relaxation.
-Our framework introduces a new two dimensional algorithmic design, that uses multiple instances of a given data structure.
-The first dimension of our design is the number of data structure instances operations are spread to, in order to benefit from parallelism through disjoint memory access.
-The second dimension is the number of consecutive operations that try to use the same data structure instance in order to benefit from data locality.
-Our design can flexibly explore this two-dimensional space to achieve the property of monotonically relaxing concurrent data structure semantics for achieving better throughput performance within a tight deterministic relaxation bound, as we prove in the paper.
+To address this challenge, we present an efficient lock-free, concurrent data structure design framework for {\it out-of-order} semantic relaxation.
+Our framework introduces a new two dimensional algorithmic design, that uses multiple instances of an implementation of the given data structure.
+The first dimension of our design is the number of data structure instances onto which operations are spread to, in order to achieve increased parallelism through disjoint memory accesses.
+The second dimension is the number of consecutive operations of a single \processor that can stay at the same data structure instance in order to benefit from data locality.
+Our design can flexibly explore this two-dimensional space to achieve the property of monotonically increasing throughput performance via relaxing concurrent data structure semantics within a tight deterministic relaxation bound, as we prove in the paper.

 We show how our framework can instantiate lock-free {\it out-of-order} queues, stacks, counters and dequeues.
 We provide implementations of these \relaxed data structures and evaluate their performance and behaviour on two parallel architectures.
-Experimental evaluation shows that our two-dimensional data structures significantly outperform the respected previous proposed ones with respect to scalability and throughput performance.
-Moreover, their throughput increases monotonically as relaxation increases.
+The experimental evaluation shows that our two-dimensional data structures: i) significantly outperform the respected previous proposed ones with respect to scalability and throughput performance and ii) monotonically increase throughput as relaxation increases.

-\ignore{ We describe an efficient two dimensional lock-free design technique, with tunable and tenable monotonic trade of relaxed semantics for better throughput performance.
-Inherent scalability bottlenecks for concurrent data structures such as stacks have been and are still a challenge.
-This is due to the contention at joint access points for data structure operations.
-To address this problem, some solutions including semantics relaxation have been proposed in the literature.
-Semantic relaxation has the flexibility to reach very high throughput and scalability, however, available solutions do not fully utilize this.

-Our two dimensional design leverages relaxation flexibility, through exploiting disjoint access in one dimension and locality in the other within a tight deterministic relaxation bound.
-We realize our design in a new 2D stack, with a detailed implementation and performance analysis, coupled with a description of how our technique can be realized in other related data structures.
-In addition to the two dimensional technique, we design and implement three extra relaxation techniques to facilitate a detailed study.
-Compared to other relaxation techniques, our technique provides a better and tenable relaxed behaviour.
-Experimental evaluation show that, our technique significantly outperforms all evaluated techniques in terms of performance for different memory access structures and workloads. }